Skip to main content

 The Rebuild

 Even before the pandemic, running the spa came with unexpected challenges.
 Next door to the Port Washington location was the doggy daycare that had become a constant source of disruption.
-The facility housed dozens of dogs daily, and the constant barking often carried through the walls for hours at a time.
+The facility housed many dogs daily, and the barking often carried through the walls for hours at a time.

-“If we survived COVID,” she says, “we can survive anything.”
+“If we survived COVID,” she said, “we can survive anything.”

 Comments